I have the books. Now what?

 The solution is a four-letter word that might seem as intimidating as the resource: plan.

-Not all of use are planners, but if we are going to successfully tackle the responsibility of homeschooling, all of us need to learn how to create at least a basic plan for the year.
+Not all of us are planners, but if we are going to successfully tackle the responsibility of homeschooling, all of us need to learn how to create at least a basic plan for the year.
+The beauty is that we don’t have to all plan the same way.
+We can plan according to our personalities.
+But, it’s also helpful to know that there are some foundational planning guidelines we can use, no matter what kind of planners we are.

 Points to Ponder